Humans across the globe, have always had shared moments of joy and celebration. And the universal celebration of winter solstice remains one of them.

 While some sources suggest that elders began celebrations in 1928, others point to 1944 for the revival of Inti Raymi.
 It was in 1944, four hundred and nine years after the last festival, Faustino Espinoza Navarro, a Peruvian actor, and philosopher Humberto Vidal Unda, began the first official reconstruction of the festival.

 This was brought upon by the works of Spanish colonialist, Garcilaso de la Vega, who documented all of Cusco’s festivities during his time in Peru.
 Together, with fellow indigenous actors, they brought to life the religious ceremony, inspired by these texts.
+The festival is based on the ancient known as the Wawa Inti Raymi put on by the Inca empire.

 It was an attempt to revive lost traditions, morals, and to create new ones.